GtkBuilder and UI file

 • 47-53: Appends these GtkLabel and GtkButton to boxh.

 • 55-58: Creates a GtkNotebook instance and sets hexpand and vexpand properties to be TRUE.
-This makes it expand horizontally and vertically as big as possible.
+This makes it expand horizontally and vertically to be as big as possible.
 It is appended to boxv as the second child.

 Gtk provides GtkBuilder.
 It reads user interface (UI) data and builds a window.
 It reduces this cumbersome work.